myklst/terraform-provider-acme/README.md

 ### acme_structure.go.patch

-Add backoff feature on the expandACMEClient funciton.
+Add backoff feature on the expandACMEClient function.

 ### certificate_challenges.go.patch

-Add backoff feature on the action that relate to certificate challenges.
+Add backoff feature on the action that relates to certificate challenges.

 ### errorlist.go.patch
-Create a new file that contain defination of isAbleToRetry function.
+Create a new file that contains the definition of isAbleToRetry function.

 ### go.mod.patch

-Add dependencies that needed for the changes.
+Add dependencies that are needed for the changes.

 ### go.sum.patch

-Add dependencies that needed for the changes.
+Add dependencies that are needed for the changes.

 ### index.md.patch

-Edit the terraform documentations to pointing the correct provider source and version.
+Edit the terraform documentation to point to the correct provider source and version.

 ### resource_acme_certificate.go.patch

-Add backoff feature on the action that relate to resource acme certification.
+Add a backoff feature on the action that relates to resource acme certification.

 ### resource_acme_registration.go.patch

-Add backoff feature on the action that relate to resource acme registration.
+Add a backoff feature on the action that relates to resource acme registration.

 ### terraform-registry-manifest.json.patch

-Create new file that contain terraform registry manifest configuration.
+Create a new file that contains the terraform registry manifest configuration.
 Needed when performing goreleaser.

 ## Retryable Errors